 27. On the fifth floor of NAII, there are copiers for copying photos and color copying.
 Arrange at the Information Desk at the entrance to the Textual Research Room to have the documents taken to the fifth floor for copying.

 28. There are nine motels on Baltimore Ave. a few minutes drive from Adelphi Rd. where NAII is located.
 The NAII website provides a link to the University of Maryland website which lists hotels.
 See http://cvs.umd.edu/visitors/offcampus.html.

 29. There is local bus service to NAII.
 For further information, go to: http://www.archives.gov/dc-metro/college-park/#transp

 30. For the official word on NAII, go to their website at: http://www.archives.gov/dc-metro/college-park/#hours.

 31. There are numerous fast food businesses scattered along Baltimore Avenue where most of the motels are located.
 For a better choice in food, go south on Baltimore Avenue.
 A few blocks past the entrance to the University of Maryland on Baltimore you will find a cluster of restaurants and other businesses that cater to the students.
 If you like a decent choice of soup and salad, try Jason’s deli at 7356 Baltimore Ave.

 32. If you have time left over before returning home, you may want to visit the College Park Aviation Museum.
 See their website for details at: http://www.collegeparkaviationmuseum.com/home.htm.
-And a trip to Washington, D.C. is an opportunity to visit the Smithsonian National Air and Space Museum and the National Air and Space Museum, Steven F. Udvar-Hazy Center at Dulles Airport.
+And a trip to Washington, D.C. is an opportunity to visit the Smithsonian National Air and Space Museum, the United States Holocaust Museum, and the National Air and Space Museum, Steven F. Udvar-Hazy Center at Dulles Airport.